Kudaes/Dumpy/README.md

 NtOpenProcess is hooked before calling MiniDumpWriteDump to avoid the opening of a new process handle over lsass.

+NTFS Transaction are used in order to xor the memory dump before storing it on disk.

 Since we are using [LITCRYPT](https://github.com/anvie/litcrypt.rs) plugin to obfuscate string literals, it is required to set up the environment variable LITCRYPT_ENCRYPT_KEY before compiling the code:

 	set LITCRYPT_ENCRYPT_KEY="yoursupersecretkey"